HarshikaAdarsh/JS_and_TS/README.md

                     result2 -> undefined

 Step 3) Execution Phase
-        val2 <- 10
+        val1 <- 1
         val2 <- 5
-        addNum ->  Here one more executional conetext will be created Like this
+        addNum ->  Here one more executional context will be created Like this

       ___________________________________
       |   New Variable Enviroment       |